projectdiscovery/nuclei/pkg/js/CONTRIBUTE.md

 		return false, protocolstate.ErrHostDenied.Msgf(host)
 	}
 ```
 3. Keep exported package clean.
-Do not keep unncessary global exports which the consumer of the API doesn't need to know about.
+Do not keep unnecessary global exports which the consumer of the API doesn't need to know about.
 Keep only user-exposed API public.
 4. Use timeouts and context cancellation when calling Network related stuff.
 Also make sure to close your connections or provide a mechanism to the user of the API to do so.
 5. Always try to return single types from inside javascript with an error like `(IsRDP, error)` instead of returning multiple values `(name, version string, err error)`.
 The second one will get converted to an array is much harder for consumers to deal with.
 Instead, try to return `Structures` which will be accessible natively.